Pierre-Ka/ToDo-OP8/CONTRIBUTING.md

 # Contributing

+Welcome to ToDo&Co Application !

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first be sure to have the necessary permission to make the change you wish to make.
+If you're unsure please contact us via email : application_project_management@todoapp.com

 Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Pull Request Process

+1. Before starting, be sure to understand how the application works, the project have been updated recently, please read the audit and technical documentation ( both in french ) and follow the steps written on the README.md to install it.
+Create a new development git branch, and create a new git branch for each feature to want to develop.
+When the feature is done merge it on the development branch, then from there is there is no problem to the main branch.

-1. Ensure your coding style follows the PSR standards and the good practices of coding.
+2. Ensure your coding style follows the PSR and the good practices of coding.
+We are also following the SOLID principles.
 This project use PHPUnit.
 Ensure to implement the units and functional tests before or after writing your code.
+We aim, if possible to have a code coverage over 90%.
 Ensure by playing the line-command ``` make tests ``` that all the tests run well before propose an update.
+To understand what this command do, please read the Makefile file.

+3. After that, ensure to update the documentation.
+If your changes are too important, you should write a new documentation.
+Always keep in mind that we want to make it easy for a developper who is new on this project.

-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+4. Update the README.md with details of changes, this includes new environment variables, exposed ports, useful file locations and container parameters.

-3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
-The versioning scheme we use is [SemVer](http://semver.org/).
-4. To merge the Pull Request you need the sign-off of the project manager, if you cannot do it, you may request the project manager to merge it for you.
+5. To merge the Pull Request you need the sign-off of the project manager, if you cannot do it, you may request the project manager to merge it for you.

+6. Be sure to respect the General Data Protection Regulation or any others national or international regulation.

 ## Code of Conduct